emiapwil/alto-draft/src/design.md

 # Future Improvement
 <!-- [[[ -->

-In this document three new ALTO services are introduced, however, they only serve as basic functionalities to distribute information.
-In this section we discuss some advanced topics about the extensions.
+In the preceding sections three new ALTO services are introduced, however, they only provide basic functionalities to distribute general network information.
+In this section we discuss some advanced topics about the extensions for enhancements in functionalities and performance.

 ## Deriving ALTO Services from the Extensions
 <!-- [[[ -->